 There was outrage from Oregon over New York’s choice of mammal.
 Oregon had named the beaver as their state mammal in 1969, six years prior.
 Governor Bob Straub said, “We were there first.
-They should find their own animal and keep off our territory.”
+They should find their animal and keep off our territory.”
 Straub said the beaver, which lives in and around rivers and streams, is much more suited to Oregon than New York because of the heavy rainfall in Oregon.”

-House Republican leader Roger Martin stated the New Yorkers “certainly aren’t very original,” and the Evening Observer telling readers that as New York has many muskrats in the mountains, they should adopt the muskrat.
+House Republican leader Roger Martin stated the New Yorkers “certainly aren’t very original,” and the Evening Observer told readers that as New York has many muskrats in the mountains, they should adopt the muskrat.

-Beavers can be found over most New York State, although they have not been seen on Long Island.
+Beavers can be found over most of New York State, although they have not been seen on Long Island.
 The current population is thought to be up to seventy thousand.